Satellite SMS check-in on Android

 Screenshot coming soon

-If the badge is still showing after you have had a reliable connection for several minutes:
+If the meta is still showing after you have had a reliable connection for several minutes:

 - Check Google Messages — confirm the message shows as sent (not pending).
 If it is still pending, move to an open area and retry